New clubs starting in . . .

 Skill Builders Speakers League clubs are a great place to learn public speaking skills for children who need a little extra time or assistance.
 This includes younger children (beginning around age 6), but also older kids (up to age 17) who may be especially shy or have special needs.

 We modify the more businesslike Speakers League format of impromptu speaking, prepared speeches, and speech evaluations, by weaving in warm-up activities, learning games, and even a snack break, to provide a fun, individually-paced, progressively-challenging environment to learn public speaking skills and meeting management.

-Though Skill Builders clubs are adult led, the presence of a parent, or other adult aide, may be required to assure any needs are met that might arise for the member.
-(A parent or aide can attend to multiple children, if they are siblings.)
+Although Skill Builders clubs are adult led, the presence of a parent or other adult aide may be required to ensure any needs are met that might arise for the member.
+(A parent or aide can attend to multiple children if they are siblings.)

 To see which club your child is right for, click here to see our club readiness guidelines.